Ike Davis: Early years

 Davis was born in Edina, Minnesota, to Millie (née Gollinger) Davis and Ron Davis.
 His father was a major league pitcher who pitched in 481 games in the majors in his 11-year career.
 His father was a power relief pitcher, and an American League All-Star in 1981.
 He pitched from 1978 to 1988, starting with the New York Yankees (1978–81, going 27–10 with 22 saves, primarily as the setup man for Rich Gossage).
 He pitched for the Minnesota Twins, Chicago Cubs, Los Angeles Dodgers, and San Francisco Giants.
 His father retired at the age of 32 in 1988, however, so Ike remembers more from old-timers' games, such as the one where, at age 12, he met Derek Jeter.
 He and his father are the 197th father-son combination to have both played in the major leagues.

-Ike went to Cocopah Middle School.
-He took the baseball team to two straight state championships.
-He set a school record with 18 home runs in one season and 3 in one game.
-A field there was later named after him.

 Davis is Jewish through his mother.
 His mother, the youngest daughter of Bernard and Harriet Gollinger, is Jewish, and his father is Baptist.
 Davis embraces both sides of his family’s ancestry.
 His mother's family was from Lithuania and immigrated to the United States in the early 20th century.
 Of those who stayed behind, most of her family were murdered in The Holocaust during World War II.

 Davis had a great aunt on his mother’s side who was a Holocaust survivor.
 Davis said: "She was the one who knew everything that happened.
 She was able to come to the United States, and she brought the story with her."
 Davis' paternal grandfather was an American paratrooper in the United States Army who landed in France on D-Day in 1944.
 He later helped liberate one of the Nazi concentration camps.

 Davis' given names are Isaac and Benjamin (after his mother's grandfathers).
 Davis does not practice Judaism and is non-religious, but he stated: "I am really proud of my Jewish heritage."
 He describes himself as "culturally Jewish."
 He reflected: "It's funny about Judaism; It doesn’t matter if you're ultra-religious or not, as long as you know that it's in you or you're a part of it, everyone accepts you."
-He often uses the Jewish greeting "shalom".
+He often uses the Jewish greeting "shalom."
 Davis says: "I'm glad Jewish kids get to see they can grow up to be professional baseball players."

 As a youth, he attended a five-day baseball fundamentals camp that his father continues to run for children ages 5–14.
 His father was also his little league coach until Davis was 14.